60,000 migrants are waiting near U.S.-Mexico border as Title 42 ends, border chief says

 He also said the government is hoping to deter illegal crossings by deporting or returning migrants who don't qualify for asylum and prosecuting repeat border crossers.

-In fact, the Biden administration is set to make it harder for migrants to qualify for asylum after Title 42.
+In fact, the Biden administration has made it harder for migrants to qualify for asylum after Title 42.

 Those unable to prove they qualify for an exemption to the rule will face deportation to their home country or Mexico, as well as a 5-year banishment from the U.S.